-These endeavors have comprised the use of image classification algorithms that depend on AI for assessing the severity of damage, generate automated and immediate damage estimates, and expedite eagerly needed damage payouts.
+These endeavors have comprised the use of image classification algorithms that depend on AI for assessing the severity of the damage, generate automated and immediate damage estimates, and expedite eagerly needed damage payouts.

-In turn, the company can assist clients through catastrophes with a fast response to damage evaluation that converts what was previously a complete manual process into an automated one that boosts efficiency and productivity, minimizes cost as well as leads to improved customer loyalty and satisfaction.
+In turn, the company can assist clients through catastrophes with a fast response to damage evaluation that converts what was previously a completely manual process into an automated one that boosts efficiency and productivity, minimizes cost as well as leads to improved customer loyalty and satisfaction.

 Munich Re has also ventured into projects that include image classification using artificial intelligence.
-The company’s Chief Data Officer Hauner describes Munich Re ’s journey to use analytics and data in a facilitating business innovation.
+The company’s Chief Data Officer Hauner describes Munich Re ’s journey to use analytics and data in facilitating business innovation.

 According to him, the journey marks an evolutionary process, which has been ongoing for some years now.
 Back in 2015, Munich Re rolled out an Advanced Analytics team to build a central hub of both analytics and data capabilities and skills.

-At the start of 2016, the role of chief data officer was created under Hunter’s leadership.
+At the start of 2016, the role of Chief data officer was created under Hunter’s leadership.
 Currently, the officer of the CDO has key responsibility for three main operations:

 - Artificial intelligence (AI), this is where top edge technologies are used in text analytics, image classification among other unstructured data problems.

-- Data engineering, it includes data governance, ownership for the global data and analytics platform and management of the data lake.
+- Data engineering, includes data governance, ownership for the global data and analytics platform and management of the data lake.